AwalaApp/poc/README.md

 ### Generating and inspecting cargoes

-The following will generate a _cargo_ from the _gateway_ G1 to the _endpoint_ G2, encrypted with G2's X.509 certificate and signed with G1's private key.
+The following will generate a _cargo_ from _gateway_ G1 to _gateway_ G2, encrypted with G2's X.509 certificate and signed with G1's private key.
 The payload will be two parcels: `/tmp/01.parcel` and `/tmp/02.parcel`, which could've been created with `generate-parcel`.

 ```bash
 ./bin/generate-private-node-cert rngo /tmp/g1_cert.pem /tmp/g1_key.pem